Lovato, Rodriguez plead not guilty

-Having pled not guilty to charges of child abuse and failure to report as a mandatory reporter, Amy Lovato and Roberta Rodriguez both requested a jury trial in their respective cases Tuesday.
+Having pleaded not guilty to charges of child abuse and failure to report as a mandatory reporter, Amy Lovato and Roberta Rodriguez both requested a jury trial in their respective cases Tuesday.

 Park County Judge Brian Green is hearing both cases in Chaffee County Court due to the self-disqualifications of Chaffee County Judge Diana Bull and 11th Judicial District Chief Judge Patrick Murphy.
 As chief judge, Murphy assigned the case to Green.